Life has a way of dishing situations to its subjects. Should we blame it on life or fate?

 “I guess you know about heightened senses, right?”
-I nodded, “The deaf have an acute sight, meaning they are more likely to notice a wave of an arm directed to them than the rest of us.
+I nodded (Where a human being loses one sense and the other senses become super sensitive), “The deaf have an acute sight, meaning they are more likely to notice a wave of an arm directed to them than the rest of us.
 The other option is getting the attention of anyone around them who is looking into my direction and use them to call the intended student by sign language.”

 “And I’ve heard them make some sounds when communicating, tell me about that.”

-“Most of these deaf students have vocal capabilities, just that some of them chose not to make use of them, while others use the sounds to try to make out sounds.”
+“All these deaf students have vocal capabilities, just that some of them chose not to make use of them, while others use the sounds to try make out sounds.”

 “Finally, what can you point out about deaf students that the rest of us don’t know?”

 She sat and thought for a moment.
-“Deaf people can go through a serious emotional breakdown, and it has at times gone to the extremes of hysteria.
-Caregivers should be encouraged to control their levels of firmness when dealing with these special needs children, not so soft so they lose their morals, and not too firm to affect their development.
-There should be a balance.
-They are very nice people to be around, and very playful in that matter.
+“First, the deaf community like to be referred to as ‘deaf’ and not ‘hearing impaired’.
+Second, deaf people can go through a serious emotional breakdown, and it has at times gone to the extremes of hysteria, so their caregivers should never be very firm on them but engage them more in communication.
+They are nice people to be around, and very playful in that matter.
 Next time you should come earlier and have some interaction with them.”